features

 Sign Changes

 For rational functions, the sign can change only at a zero of odd multiplicity or a singularity of odd multiplicity.
 This is helpful when graphing.
-These requirements force the graph to go in particular directions.
+These requirements can force the graph to go in particular directions.

 more examples can be found by following this link